Research Experience for Undergraduates

 The program will from early June until mid-August, although the exact dates vary by site (some accommodations can be made for late arrivals).
-The program culminates in the N-REU Convocation, a three-day technical symposium being held at Georgia Institute of Technology, August 10-13.
-All participants will travel to the N-REU Convocation and present their research results to their peers.
-Finally, each student writes a two-page report which will be published as part of the 2014 National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Research Accomplishments.
+The program culminates in the NNIN REU Convocation, a three-day technical symposium being held at Cornell University in Mid August.
+All participants will travel to the NNIN Convocation and present their research results to their peers.
+Finally, each student writes a two-page report which will be published as part of the 2015 National Nanotechnology Infrastructure Network Research Experience for Undergraduates (NNIN REU) Research Accomplishments.

 Results from prior years’ programs, including photographs, participant listings, published reports, and in some cases presentation videos are accessible under the menu at the left.

 Summary of Our Program

-- Ten-week research program at one of eleven state-of-the-art nanotechnology facilities.
-Approximately 60 positions will be available.
+- Ten-week research program at one of 14 state-of-the-art nanotechnology facilities.
+Approximately 70 positions will be available.

 - Each student is assigned a stand-alone, substantive research project, appropriate for a ten-week period.
 Many of these projects result in publishable research.

 - Interaction with a faculty member and daily interaction with a graduate student mentor.

 - End of program research convocation.
-In mid-August, ALL interns travel to a common site (Georgia Tech in Atlanta) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
+In mid-August, ALL interns travel to a common site (Cornell University in Ithaca, NY) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
 It is a wonderful opportunity to experience the breadth of nanotechnology through the experiences of your fellow students.